 - Let it sit – Degassing solution is easily achieved by letting the solution sit out for a number of hours.
 This is why a glass of water tastes “different” when first out of the faucet vs. drinking it hours later.

 - Let it run – Run the ultrasonics just as you would ordinarily, but without the parts to be cleaned.
 Running the ultrasonics will expedite the degas process significantly, typically down to 5-10 minutes.
 Keep in mind that the cleaning solution only needs to be degassed when first dispensed from a pressurized supply.

-Although 5-10 minutes is much shorter than hours achieved by letting the solution sit, 5-10 minutes is still too long to wait for our automated cleaning and passivation systems to degas each time the solution is pumped from the storage tank to the process tank.
-Our system feature a fast-degas feature at the start of the ultrasonic cycle which allows the solution to degas in a matter of seconds vs. minutes.
+- Fast degas ultrasonic cleaning system – Although 5-10 minutes is much shorter than hours, it’s still too long to wait for our parts cleaner machines to degas each time the solution is pumped from the storage tank to the process tank of the ultrasonic cleaning system.
+Our system features a fast-degas feature at the start of the ultrasonic cycle which allows the solution to degas in a matter of seconds vs. minutes.

-The fast degas feature can be heard in the video below (note high pitch of ultrasonic degas and tuning amplified for video demonstration)
+The fast degas feature can be heard in the video below.
+Note high pitch of ultrasonic degassing and tuning amplified for video demonstration.

 How to tell if a solution is degassed or not?

-Solution de-gases by simply releasing the dissolved and entrapped air in solution.
-During a degas process with ultrasonics, fine bubbles will suddenly appear and begin to rise to the surface of solution (similar to that seen after first pouring a glass of beer) This implosion or cavitation of solution with dissolved gases can result in high pitched audible sound from the ultrasonic tank until the solution is degassed as heard in the video above.
+The cleaning solution de-gases simply by releasing the dissolved and entrapped air in the solution.
+During a degas process with ultrasonics, fine bubbles will suddenly appear and begin to rise to the surface of the solution (similar to that seen after first pouring a glass of beer).
+This implosion or cavitation of the solution with dissolved gases can result in a high-pitched audible sound from the ultrasonic tank until the solution is degassed as heard in the video above.